biril/backbone-faux-server/README.md

 [Backbone localStorage Adapter](https://github.com/jeromegn/Backbone.localStorage)) but they deviate from (or at least obscure) Backbone's opinion of Model URLs, REST and their interdependence.
-Additionally, BFS doesn't implement some specific persistence scheme but only provides hooks for your own custom processing / persistence scheme, facilitating the handling of POSTs, GETs, PUTs and DELETEs _per_ resource (Model or Collection URL).
+Additionally, BFS doesn't implement some specific persistence scheme but only provides hooks for your own custom processing / persistence scheme, _per_ HTTP verb, _per_ resource (Model or Collection URL).
 Functionality written this way, may be ported to the server-side in a very straightforward manner.

 Set up